awsdocs/amazon-sagemaker-developer-guide/doc_source/API_CreateModel.md

 # CreateModel<a name="API_CreateModel"></a>

 Creates a model in Amazon SageMaker\.
-In the request, you name the model and describe one or more containers\.
-For each container, you specify the docker image containing inference code, artifacts \(from prior training\), and custom environment map that the inference code uses when you deploy the model into production\.
+In the request, you name the model and describe a primary container\.
+For the primary container, you specify the docker image containing inference code, artifacts \(from prior training\), and custom environment map that the inference code uses when you deploy the model for predictions\.

-Use this API to create a model only if you want to use Amazon SageMaker hosting services\.
+Use this API to create a model if you want to use Amazon SageMaker hosting services or run a batch transform job\.

 To host your model, you create an endpoint configuration with the `CreateEndpointConfig` API, and then create an endpoint with the `CreateEndpoint` API\.
 Amazon SageMaker then deploys all of the containers that you defined for the model in the hosting environment\.

+To run a batch transform using your model, you start a job with the `CreateTransformJob` API\.
+Amazon SageMaker uses your model and your dataset to get inferences which are then saved to a specified S3 location\.

 In the `CreateModel` request, you must define a container with the `PrimaryContainer` parameter\.

-In the request, you also provide an IAM role that Amazon SageMaker can assume to access model artifacts and docker image for deployment on ML compute hosting instances\.
+In the request, you also provide an IAM role that Amazon SageMaker can assume to access model artifacts and docker image for deployment on ML compute hosting instances or for batch transform jobs\.
 In addition, you also use the IAM role to manage permissions the inference code needs\.
 For example, if the inference code access any other AWS resources, you grant necessary permissions via this role\.

 ## Request Syntax<a name="API_CreateModel_RequestSyntax"></a>